PeterShinners/comp/design/function.md

 Functions either have access to external resources or they don't—a simple binary model.
 Regular functions can access the filesystem, network, and other external systems through the single `resource` capability token.
 Pure functions execute in a completely resource-free context, guaranteeing deterministic behavior without side effects.

-The security model is refreshingly honest: instead of pretending to offer fine-grained permissions that can't be properly enforced, Comp provides a clear boundary between pure computation and effectful operations.
-Regular functions inherit resource access from their callers, while pure functions operate in guaranteed isolation.
-For comprehensive details about the security model and resource system, see [Runtime Security and Permissions](security.md).
+For comprehensive details about the security model, pure function enforcement, and resource system, see [Runtime Security and Permissions](security.md).

 ```comp
 ; Regular function with resource access